 Strong ale is known for its expressive hops, level of complexity, and medium to full body.
 Strong ale is a bit more bitter, and most recommended for those who love ale but are looking for a more pronounced flavor.
 Aromas are also stronger than other ales.

 For food pairings, consider hearty main entrees, including red meats, fatty fish, grilled vegetables, and aged cheese.
 You can also pair a stronger ale with fruit and pastry-based desserts, such as apple pies or pastries, and spiced fruit with cream or cake.

-At the same time, American Imperial Red Ale is higher in bitterness than other non-bold ales, and presents signature caramel notes, with a medium to long finish.
+Irish red ales are a popular subcategory of sweeter, balanced beers made with English hops.
+American imperial red ale is slightly higher in bitterness than its Irish counterpart, and presents signature caramel notes, with a medium to long finish.

-Barley ale is a strong ale with a red to copper hue, with great complexity and a fruity palate.
+Barley wine isn’t a wine at all.
+It’s a strong ale with a red to copper hue, with great complexity and a fruity palate.
 You’ll notice touches of toffee, caramel, and bread-like aromas, with present hops and a bitter accent, with a medium to long finish.